LukeMathWalker/pavex/docs/guide/dependency_injection/core_concepts/constructors.md

 # Constructors

-To make a type injectable, you need to **register a constructor** for it.
+To make a type injectable, you can **register a constructor** for it.
+Pavex will then invoke your constructor to create instances of that type when needed.

+## Requirements

 A constructor must satisfy a few requirements: